 Merenptah lacks a lot of the detailed artwork and reliefs that you can see in the other tombs.
 It’s a downhill walk through a long passageway where some of the walls are barren and some of the walls contain images of King Merenptah with the god Ra-Horakhty.
 The passageway ends a large burial chamber.
 The mummy of Merenptah resides inside the Egyptian Museum.

-There are two tombs that we did not visit, Ramesses VII (KV1) and Siptah (KV47).
-From what we read online prior to our visit, both of these tombs sounded rather mediocre.
+There are four tombs that we did not visit, Ramesses VI (KV1), Ramesses I (KV16), Thutmose (KV43), and Siptah (KV47).
+From what we read online prior to our visit, Siptah sounded rather mediocre.
 Many of the passageways in Siptah are undecorated and the burial chamber is unfinished, according to the books that I purchased at the Valley of the Kings.
-The tomb of Ramesses VII is much smaller than many of the others on this list, with one short passageway and a burial chamber.

-Since our visit, the tomb of Ramesses I (KV16) opened.
-If you have visited this tomb and want to write in with your experience, you can do so in the comment section below.
+Since our visit, the tombs of Ramesses I (KV16), Ramesses VII (KV1), and Thutmose (KV43) opened.
+If you have visited these tombs and want to write in with your experience, you can do so in the comment section below.

 Two Additional Recommendations